Get A Free Legal Consultation

 If you believe you are experiencing any of the symptoms listed below as a result of asbestos exposure, contact your health care practitioner immediately.
 It can be difficult to diagnose peritoneal mesothelioma because the symptoms associated with this cancer are often similar to those of other, less serious conditions.

 In 2009, former client Craig Kozicki ended his ten year battle against peritoneal mesothelioma.
 Before Craig passed, he and his family worked with the peritoneal mesothelioma lawyers at Simmons Hanly Conroy to ensure their financial well-being and hold those responsible for Craig’s asbestos exposure and mesothelioma diagnosis accountable.

 Diagnosing mesothelioma in its earlier stages may enable a wider range of treatment options, so it’s important that once you’ve been diagnosed, you find a mesothelioma expert.

 If you detect early symptoms of peritoneal mesothelioma, such as abdominal pain or swelling, consult your primary care physician.
 He or she will perform preliminary tests and, if cancer is suspected, refer you to an oncologist.
 The oncologist, or cancer specialist will use a number of diagnostic tools to accurately confirm mesothelioma, including blood tests, imaging tests and biopsies.

 Our peritoneal mesothelioma lawyers have been working with victims of the disease and their families for nearly a decade and have become intimately familiar with the questions and concerns patients may have.
-Our skill and dedication to personal client service have helped us recover over $5 billion in verdicts and settlements on behalf of our clients.
+Our skill and dedication to personal client service have helped us recover over $7 billion in verdicts and settlements on behalf of our clients impacted by mesothelioma.